jchacana/java-bootcamp-working/stage2/README.md

 # Evolving your ATM simulation

 We were using a fixed set of accounts and keeping them into memory.
-As we're evolving our app, we'll need to adjust for a few requirements
+As we're evolving our app, we'll need to adjust it for a few requirements

   - Read the account initial info from a csv file
     - Fields will remain ` Name `, ` PIN `, ` Balance `, ` Account Number `